 About the Education Component of the Neonatal PICC Training:

 The subject of neonatal and infant PICCs encompasses neonate and newborn infants to approximately 6 months of age.
-This course incorporates the recommendations from the National Association of Neonatal Nurses and those from the Infusion Nurses Society specific to neonates and pediatric patients.
-In areas where there is a contradiction between the two recommending agencies, both recommendations have been presented.
+This course incorporates the recommendations from the National Association of Neonatal Nurses and the Infusion Nurses Society specific to PICC placement for neonates and pediatric patients.
 The course begins with vascular access options for the neonate, definitions of vascular access devices and PICCs.
 Comprehensive information is then provided regarding all aspects of PICCs including:

 indications and contraindications for use